 Clients commissioning all kinds of on-location photography have expressed concerns to me about north-facing windows, dark rooms, and cloudy days.
 However, I’ve always said not to worry!
 Shooting on a cloudy day or in a dim room is almost always the best lighting scenario for interior photos.
 Soft, diffused window light distributes the light throughout the space, creating an even illumination.
 When the window light is TOO bright, we’ll be dealing with harsh shadows and blown-out hot spots.
 This can be remedied by layering sheer curtains and light modifiers.
 Or in extreme cases, blocking out the natural light and creating a natural light look with artificial lights.

 The unfinished wine crates are mounted over the changing table.
 They feature a small chalkboard, elephant and giraffe figurines, and a hardy jade plant.

 The nursery turned out adorable, and I am happy I was able to photograph the design.
 Thanks, Dawn!

-Find Dawn, Chanath-Wojnar, the Principal Designer of Chanath W Interiors, at chanathwinteriors.com, which lists her services, current projects, and ways to get in touch for a design quote.
+Find Dawn, Chanath-Wojnar, the Principal Designer of Chanath W Interiors, at chanathwinteriors.com.
+Her website lists her services, current projects, and ways to get in touch for a design quote.

-If you are an interior designer, realtor, or architect, and interested in interior/exterior photography quote for the city of Chicago or Chicagoland area, you can reach me at firstname.lastname@example.org.
+If you are an interior designer, realtor, or architect interested a quote for the city of Chicago or Chicagoland area, reach out at email@example.com.